-Just in case you’re still subscribed, I wanted to let you know I’m heading back to Gaza for January 2015, and I will post a new blog direction here when I have one…
+Just in case you’re still subscribed, I wanted to let you know I’m heading back to Gaza for approx June 2015, and I will post a new blog direction here when I have one…

 This website is no longer live, but an archive you are welcome to use.
 Its main focus was live daily journaling from Gaza during and after Israel’s Operation Cast Lead, and it has been adapted into the book Gaza: Beneath the Bombs.
 The authors may well be available for talks etc… just leave a message, or have a look at the calendar of events.
 We would also love to see Gaza: Beneath the Bombs translated into other languages in paper or electronic format, with any profits going to a solidarity project, so get in touch if you can translate.